kscieslinski/CTF/pwn/pwnabletw/seethefile/README.md

 ![](img/f0.png)

+Note: small mistake on pic. there are 32, not 16 bytes between name and fp

 ### Exploit path
 Now the question is what next.
 Our end goal is to spoof a vtable record (we don't know yet which one) and perform some function which will spawn us a shell (`system` is perfect here as we already know libc_base address).

 As we already know that we want to spoof vtable we can include this on our schema.
 On a 32 bit system the vtable lies at 0x94 offset (on 64bit at 0xd8).
 Let's place the vtable right after the _IO_File_plus struct and fill it with  address of `system` function.
 Note that we calculate address of system dynamicaly so the constant 0xf7598940 is just an example:

 ![](img/f1.png)

+Note: small mistake on pic. there are 32, not 16 bytes between name and fp

 Let's check fclose implementation: